extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   where, due to contractual reasons, existing code needs to be maintained using only Ada 83 features.

+  With few exceptions (most notably the need to use `<>` on
+  .. index:: Generic formal parameters

-  With few exceptions (most notably the need to use ``<>`` on unconstrained :index:`generic formal parameters <Generic formal parameters>`, the use of the new Ada 95 / Ada 2005 reserved words, and the use of packages with optional bodies), it is not necessary to specify the :switch:`-gnat83` switch when compiling Ada 83 programs, because, with rare exceptions, Ada 95 and Ada 2005 are upwardly compatible with Ada 83.
+  unconstrained generic formal parameters, the use of the new Ada 95 / Ada 2005 reserved words, and the use of packages with optional bodies), it is not necessary to specify the *-gnat83* switch when compiling Ada 83 programs, because, with rare exceptions, Ada 95 and Ada 2005 are upwardly compatible with Ada 83.
 Thus a correct Ada 83 program is usually also a correct program in these later versions of the language standard.
-For further information please refer to the *Compatibility and Porting Guide* chapter in the :title:`GNAT Reference Manual`.
+For further information please refer to the `Compatibility_and_Porting_Guide` chapter in the :title:`GNAT Reference Manual`.

 .. index:: -gnat95  (gcc)
 .. index:: Ada 95 mode

-:switch:`-gnat95` (Ada 95 mode)
+:samp:`-gnat95` (Ada 95 mode)
   This switch directs the compiler to implement the Ada 95 version of the language.
-  Since Ada 95 is almost completely upwards compatible with Ada 83, Ada 83 programs may generally be compiled using this switch (see the description of the :switch:`-gnat83` switch for further information about Ada 83 mode).
+  Since Ada 95 is almost completely upwards compatible with Ada 83, Ada 83 programs may generally be compiled using this switch (see the description of the *-gnat83* switch for further information about Ada 83 mode).
   If an Ada 2005 program is compiled in Ada 95 mode, uses of the new Ada 2005 features will cause error messages or warnings.

-  This switch also can be used to cancel the effect of a previous :switch:`-gnat83`, :switch:`-gnat05/2005`, or :switch:`-gnat12/2012` switch earlier in the command line.
+  This switch also can be used to cancel the effect of a previous *-gnat83*, *-gnat05/2005*, or *-gnat12/2012* switch earlier in the command line.